 The UN-GGCE outlines new opportunities for government agencies around the world.
 "We propose they join together and take steps towards strengthening international cooperation and commitments for the global geodesy supply chain", says Nick Brown, UN-GGCE Head of Office.

-Member States collaborate on the global geodesy supply chain and ensure it is operated in a sustainable manner for the benefit of all people.
+The UN-GGCE envisions a future where Member States collaborate on the global geodesy supply chain and ensure it is operated in a sustainable manner for the benefit of all people.

 World geodetic organization